 Students are encouraged to report issues that place others in danger of self, others, substances, or situations.
 Reports may be made to any adult staff member, especially counselors and administrators.
 Reports can be made in person, either face to face or via phone, or in writing, in either physical or electronic format.
-All Staff email addresses are: firstname_lastname@usd368.org, and can be found on the district website.
+All Staff email addresses are: firstname_lastname@usd368.org, and can be found on the

-Foster Care & Homeless District Coordinator Matt Meek - Assistant Superintendent 913-294-8000
+Foster Care & Homeless District Coordinator Tammy Thomasson - Assistant Su-

-Additional information related to your child attending USD 368 schools can be found in the DISTRICT HANDBOOK located by request at each building for a hard copy or on the website under Parents & Students: District Handbook at www.usd368.org.
+Additional information related to your child attending USD 368 schools can be found in the DISTRICT HANDBOOK located by request at each building for a hard copy or on the website under Parents &